 With this new Operating System in hand, we have an enhanced capacity for analyzing and transforming organizations in the digital age.
 It is incumbent on today’s leadership to examine each of these domains to ascertain the relative health and readiness of their business.
 A Responsive OS can be applied at any level within an organization: an individual, a team, a department, or a division.
 In fact, in our experience, a rogue unit operating using a Responsive OS is often the best method for insurgent transformation of the enterprise.
 Like the original Skunk Works that paved the way, this method of doing business needs space to breathe and mature, before it spreads like wildfire.

 Update: Recently, my friend Doug Rushkoff published a book entitled Throwing Rocks at the Google Bus, How Growth Became the Enemy of Prosperity.
 This work has helped me realize that the power of the OS described above comes with great responsibility.
 Our most exciting startups and endups have the potential to be mutually beneficial or highly extractive, creating growth at the expense of the long-term health of their category and customers.
 This in no way reduces the mandate to change how we work, but it does augment and inform it in the context of our overall economic and social well being.
-Stay tuned for a podcast in which Doug and I go deep on this exact topic…
+Here’s my conversation on that topic with Doug on his podcast at Team Human.

 Ready to change how you work?
 The Ready helps complex organizations move faster, make better decisions, and master the art of dynamic teaming.
 Contact us to find out more.
 While you’re at it, sign up to get our newsletter This Week @ The Ready delivered to your inbox every week.